 “Testers test in production more as we can make sure normal customers are not able to access the feature using the user ID strategy in Unleash,” adds Henrik.

-Recently, Storebrand’s developers held a hackathon using feature toggles to test out a few scenarios.
+Recently, Storebrand’s developers held a hackathon using feature flags to test out a few scenarios.
 They created a demo for enabling toggling depending on a customer journey, user group, or segment and are coordinating with the project manager to continue the work.

 “We started with a couple of services/widgets and want to expand the system gradually.
 Such a system is perfect for Unleash, as we can toggle specifically for our users, gradually roll out to a wider audience, test new services for specific Storebrand employees in production before going live, and more,” says Morten.